osl-incubator/envers/README.md

 ## Features

-- **Encrypted Variable Management**: Uses Ansible Vault for encrypting sensitive variables.
-- **Versioning**: Manages environment variables by versions and groups within a `.envers/envers.yaml` file.
+* Encrypt environment variables: Creates encrypted files that store environment variables that can be safely stored in a git repository
-- **Group-Based Configurations**: Allows defining variables for different groups like `prod`, `dev`, etc.
+* Group-Based Configurations: Allows defining variables for different groups/profiles like prod, dev, etc.
-- **File-Based Variable Definitions**: Supports multiple environment files (.env) with specific variables for each file.
+* File-Based Variable Definitions: Supports multiple environment files (.env) with specific variables for each file.
-- **CLI-Driven**: All interactions with `.envers/.envers.yaml` are done through the CLI, ensuring consistency and security.
-- **Two-Stage Management**: Similar to git, `envers` operates in two stages - development (`dev`) and release.
+* CLI-Driven: Provide CLI commands that helps to create drafts for environment variables and deploy it to encrypted files
-- **Spec Management**: Each release has a defined spec that applies to all groups within that release.
+* Spec Management: Each release has a defined spec that applies to all groups/profiles within that release.
-- **Environment File Generation**: Enables generating .env files for specific versions and groups using commands.
+* Environment File Generation: Enables generating .env files for specific versions and groups/profiles using commands.

 ## Installation